 What an overwhelming sight from afar -- the height and depth, and the length and breadth of the mining ground.

-Then we were driven on winding roads to descend to various spots right where coal was being excavated, and where overburden was being hauled away.
+After that long-distance viewing, we were driven on winding roads to descend to the bowels of the mine where coal was being excavated, and where overburden was being hauled away.

-Such were the sights and sounds and experience that tourist dollars cannot buy.
+These were sights and sounds and experience that tourist dollars cannot buy.

-Thinking about the big picture took our breath away: Massive as it was, what we were viewing was just a fraction of the entire mine of Borneo Indobara (BIB).
+Thinking about the big picture took our breath away: Massive as it was, what our eyes could take in was just a fraction of the entire mine of Borneo Indobara (BIB).